scale-it/algo-builder/examples/permissioned-token/README.md

 1. Create ASA
 2. Distribute to initial users
+3. Move remaining assets to `reserve` account to properly signal future asset issuance.
-3. Freeze all assets OR create the asset default-frozen (clawback can still move frozen tokens).
+4. Freeze all assets OR create the asset default-frozen (clawback can still move frozen tokens).
-4. Create following stateful smart contracts:
+5. Create following stateful smart contracts:
     + permissions (`P`) with rules and permission checks
     + controller (`C`) - which stores the `P` address.
-5. Create a stateless teal (`clawback`) which will check that the C and P is called as well.
+6. Create a stateless teal (`clawback`) which will check that the C and P is called as well.
-6. Update the clawback address to the contract `clawback`.
+7. Update the clawback address to the contract `clawback`.
-7. Whenever user A want's to transfer some tokens to B, he will need to combine this transaction with a clawback asset transfer transaction.
+8. Whenever user A want's to transfer some tokens to B, he will need to combine this transaction with a clawback asset transfer transaction.
-8. Clawback transfer ensures a call to the controller smart contract (`C`).
+9. Clawback transfer ensures a call to the controller smart contract (`C`).
 Controller has the application id of permissions/rules smart contract (`P`), and hence ensures `P` is called as well.

 ### Specification